eclipse-edc/Connector/docs/developer/testing.md

   integration test requires the AWS S3 storage emulator to run.
 - `@DapsTest`: Marks an integration test with `DapsIntegrationTest` Junit tag.
 This should be used when the integration test is requires Daps IAM endpoint to run.
-- `@OpenTelemetryIntegrationTest`: Marks an integration test with `OpenTelemetryIntegrationTest` Junit Tag.
-This should be used for integration tests that require the [OpenTelemetry agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation), for example tests about metrics and traces.
 - `@EndToEndTest`: Marks an integration test with `EndToEndTest` Junit Tag.
 This should be used when entire system is
 - involved in a test.
 - `@ComponentTest`: Marks an integration test with `ComponentTest` Junit Tag.
 This should be used when the test does not